-- 1) All leaf exhibits are to be mounted on 8 1⁄2 x 11 inch heavy stock paper and placed in loose leaf binders.
+1) All leaf exhibits are to be mounted on $8 \frac{1}{2} \times 11$ inch heavy stock paper and placed in loose leaf binders.
 (Magnetic or adhesive filler sheets for photographic prints or sheet protectors are recommended.)
 Twigs and fruit collections maybe exhibited in whatever manner you choose.
-Max tri fold size 3"x 4".
-Resources on www.kansas4-h.org/projects/agriculture-and-natural-resources/plant-sciences/forestry - 2) Name, club, age, and year in project should be on the front cover or in a prominent location - 3) Leaves should be identified with an appropriate label located near the leaf on the same page.
-These labels should include (1) the proper common name (2) location (city and/or county) where collected; and (3) day, month, year (or month, day, year) collected. - 4) Have samples grouped according to the year collected. - 5) Variations of varieties do not count as different species or specimens. - 6) When replacing previously displayed samples, due to degradation, improper mounting or incorrect identification, the specimen label must be updated.
+Max tri fold size 3''x 4'.
+Resources on www.kansas4-h.org/projects/agriculture-and-natural-resources/plant-sciences/forestry

+- 2) Name, club, age, and year in project should be on the front cover or in a prominent location - 3) Leaves should be identified with an appropriate label located near the leaf on the same page.
+These labels should include (1) The proper common name as listed in the 4H334, "List of Native Kansas Forest Trees" (2) Scientific Name (Optional in 2025 and required in 2026) (3) Location (city and or county) where collected; and (4) date (day, month, year) or (month, day, year) collected. - 4) Divide specimens into the following two sections: Native Kansas trees and Non-Native trees. - 5) New specimens are those specimens collected during the current 4-H year and cannot be a duplicate tree species of previously displayed specimens. - 6) Have samples grouped according to the year collected. - 7) Variations of varieties do not count as different species or specimens. - 8) When replacing previously displayed samples, due to degradation, improper mounting or incorrect identification, the specimen label must be updated.
 Replacements do not count as new specimens.
-Replacements should be displayed according to the year originally collected. - 7) If you retrieve information for your forestry exhibit, you must include a reference citation to the source.

-8) In all leaf collections, exhibit one complete leaf where possible.
+Replacements should be displayed according to the year originally collected. - 9) If you retrieve information for your forestry exhibit, you must include a reference citation to the source. - 10) In all leaf collections, exhibit one complete leaf where possible.
 If leaf is too large, exhibit as much as possible.
 Sketch in reduced scale the entire leaf and illustrate where the exhibited portion is from.
-Note: A "leaflet" is incorrect when displayed as the complete leaf for the tree.
+Note: A "leaflet" is incorrect when displayed as the complete leaf for the tree. - 11) All work must show originality.
+Leaf collections and displays should not closely resemble work done by others in the same club.